gokaykucuk/quotecommit/README.md

 # Usage

 Just navigate to directory and

+# Interesting Note

+My ide, ( Jetbrains ), completely stopped responding to me, so with the commit this note included, i am actually going to use quotecommit to commit.
+You will see quote_placeholder during this process as commit message until it starts pulling the names.